8 Destinations Where Canadians Can Do Remote Work Without a Visa

 New Zealand

 You probably got to know New Zealand through the introduction of “The Lord of the Rings” movies.
-The diverse and breathtaking scenery provides a magnificent backdrop for epic movies.
-A jewel island in the Southwestern pacific ocean, New Zealand dazzled visitors with rolling white clouds, deep blue sky, and green landscape.
-You will also get your fill of sheep, wineries, kiwi fruit, and rugby.
+The diverse and breathtaking sceneries provide a magnificent backdrop for epic movies.
+As a jewel island in the Southwestern pacific ocean, New Zealand dazzled visitors with rolling white clouds, deep blue sky, and green landscape.
+You will also get your fill of sheep, wineries, kiwi fruits, and rugby.
 Here is a tip for the Canadians: think of rugby as New Zealand’s hockey.

 New Zealand